 If you think you are entitled, please download and complete the free dinner application form and bring it to the school office as soon as possible.
 You do not need to produce proof of your entitlement, as it is now possible to check whether you are entitled.

-To see a copy of the school menu please click on the links below.
-Please note that the menu runs on a three week cycle:
+To see a copy of the school menu please click here.
+Please note that the menu runs on a three week cycle.